All photos in this post are available for purchase in the photo gallery.

 But there was to be more bad news for the group before the year ended.

-McEtte Enterprises was the karting shop in Ottawa run by our fellow competitors Paul Joinette and Alan McRory, the pair who had really got karting going again in the Ottawa valley.
-Paul and Al announced they were going out of business and closing up shop.
+First, McEtte Enterprises announced they were going out of business and closing up shop This was the karting shop in Ottawa run by our fellow competitors Paul Joinette and Alan McRory, the pair who had really got karting going again in the Ottawa valley.

 I was sad for them both — they’d put a lot of effort and hours into making it all work and it was at an end.
 And for the rest of us, it meant that we’d have go out of town to Montreal, Belleville, or Toronto to get our karting supplies.

-The final surprise was from Share 50/74 and underscored their new role as a major player in the Ottawa karting scene.
-Officials of the company announced they were going to create their own karting club and put on their own 10-race championship in 1978.
+Second, we got a surprise from Share 50/74 as the company’s officials announced they were going to create their own karting club and put on their own 10-race championship in 1978.
+This move really underscored their new role as a dominating player in the Ottawa karting scene.

-Principals of the OHKRC were surprised and distressed by this turn of events and took it as a bit of a betrayal as they felt they’d been playing Share 50/74’s game and doing a good job.
+Principals of the OHKRC were surprised and distressed and took it as a bit of a betrayal — they felt they’d been playing ball with Share 50/74 and doing a good job.

 It seemed like an ignominious end to what had been a very productive and fun year of racing and one in which we got our long-sought-after Ottawa-area-based kart track.
-Some grand entity up above was bringing down a giant bookend to mark the end of an era.
+Some grand entity up above was bringing down a giant bookend to mark the end of an era and one couldn’t help feeling sad and a bit discouraged by it all.

 The last hurrah